-Set out a piece of parchment paper on your rolling surface and unfold the sheet of puff pastry onto it.
-Roll out the puff pastry until it is a 12x12 inch sheet.
+- Set out a piece of parchment paper on your rolling surface and unfold the sheet of puff pastry onto it.
+Roll it out until it is a 12x12 inch sheet.

-Turn the puff pastry over and sprinkle the cocoa sugar evenly over this side of the puff pastry.
+- Turn it over and sprinkle the cocoa sugar evenly over this side as you did the other.

-Take each side of the puff pastry and fold it halfway to the middle.
+- Take each side of the puff pastry and fold it halfway to the middle.
 Then fold each side again so the two folds meet in the middle.
-Fold the whole pastry in the middle to close it up like a book.
+Fold it again in the middle to close it up like a book.

-- Doubling: This recipe can easily be doubled, using a full package of puff pastry.
+- Doubling: This recipe can easily be doubled, using a full package of two sheets instead of the one.

 - Puff Pastry: I used Pepperidge Farm Puff Pastry Sheets.
 Each sheet is a little more than 8 oz.
 If you use another brand, you may get more or less cookies from a sheet.